 IEEE accepts PS, EPS, PDF, PNG, or TIF formats for graphics.
 Most graphics are published at one column width (3.5 inches or 21 picas wide) or two column width (7.16 inches or 43 picas wide).
 Use the IEEE Graphics Checker Tool to check your graphics before submission.

 IEEE accepts audio multimedia files in AIFF, AU, MIDI, MOV, MP3, RA, and WAV format.
 Video multimedia files may be in ASF, WMA, AVI, GIF, MPEG, or MOV format.
-Datasets are typically provided in the compressed format in TAR.GZ, TAR.Z, HQX, SIT, or ZIP format.
+Datasets are typically provided in compressed format in TAR.GZ, TAR.Z, HQX, SIT, or ZIP format.

 For more information, please consult Frequently Asked Questions About IEEE Author-Supplied Graphics and Multimedia or contact the Graphics Help Desk.

 G. Protection of human and animal subjects: